Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Method

 \subsection{Conditional Latent Diffusion Model for AVS}

-With a conditional latent diffusion model, we aim to model the conditional distribution $p(\mathbf{y}|\mathbf{x}^v,\mathbf{x}^a)$, where a ground-truth related diffusion model is learned to estimate the conditional ground-truth density function, achieving ground-truth aware inference.
+We model the conditional distribution $p(\mathbf{y}|\mathbf{x}^v,\mathbf{x}^a)$ using a conditional latent diffusion model.
+Specifically, the latent diffusion model \Fix{learns} to estimate the conditional ground-truth density function, achieving ground-truth aware inference.

+\textbf{Latent Space Modeling.} We develop two encoders to encode the ground-truth segmentation map and the audio-visual input signal, respectively, where the former is designed to achieve ground-truth aware inference, and the latter is to achieve the projection from input space to feature space.

-\textbf{Ground-Truth Latent Encoder.} We employ an encoder $E_{\varphi}$ to map the ground-truth segmentation map into the latent space, \ie~$\mathbf{z}_0=E_{\varphi}(\mathbf{y})\in \mathbb{R}^{B\times D}$, where $B$ is the batch size and $D$ denotes the latent dimensions.
-Note that our ground-truth encoding process is similar to the posterior computation strategy in VAE~\cite{kingma2013auto}.
-However, the main difference is that the latent code in our case is explicitly modeled via a diffusion model, and it can follow any distributions, where the latent code in VAE is assumed to be Gaussian with the re-parameterization trick~\cite{kingma2013auto}.
-The $E_{\varphi}$ consists of five convolutional layers followed by leakyReLU and batch norm, and the output channels are $[16, 32, 64, 64, 64]$, respectively.
-Then two fully connected layers are used to generate the latent code of size $D=24$.
+We denote $E_{\varphi}$ as the ground-truth encoder to encode the ground-truth segmentation map, denoted by $\mathbf{z}_0$.
+Specifically, we have $\mathbf{z}_0=E_{\varphi}(\mathbf{y})\in \mathbb{R}^{B\times D}$, where $B$ represents the batch size and $D$ corresponds to the latent space dimension.
+It is worth mentioning that our approach for encoding the ground-truth is similar to the posterior computation strategy in ECMVAE~\cite{mao_iccv_2023_ecmvae}.
+However, a key distinction lies in that we explicitly model the latent variable using a diffusion model, allowing it to follow any distribution.
+In contrast, ECMVAE relies on assuming a Gaussian distribution for the latent variable utilizing the re-parameterization trick~\cite{kingma2013auto}.
+To construct the ground-truth latent encoder $E_{\varphi}$, we employ a structure comprising five convolutional layers, followed by leakyReLU and batch normalization.
+The output channels for these layers are [16, 32, 64, 64, 64], respectively.
+Subsequently, we utilize two fully connected layers to generate a latent code of size $D=24$.

+Moreover, we define the conditional input encoder as $E_{\psi}$, the encoder takes audio-visual pairs as input and outputs a conditional latent variable $\mathbf{c}$.
+Thus, we obtain $\mathbf{c}=E_{\psi}(\mathbf{x}^v, \mathbf{x}^a)$.
+In order to encode audio-visual signals simultaneously, $E_{\psi}$ is divided into two branches, namely the visual branch and the audio branch.
+The visual branch consists of five convolutional layers and two fully connected layers, which share the same $E_{\varphi}$ structure.
+The audio branch involves two fully connected layers.
+Further, the visual and audio features are concatenated along the channel dimension, and another two fully connected layers are used to get the final conditional embedding $\mathbf{c}$.

+For ease of understanding, the more detailed structure of latent encoders $E_{\varphi},E_{\psi}$ is shown in Fig.~\ref{fig:latent_encoder}.
+It should be noted that our chosen latent encoders are lightweight enough and do not impose additional computational overhead.
+In the experimental section, we will present a detailed analysis of the model's parameter complexity and computational efficiency.